Van Wagner & Wood Home Page

 Felony

 A felony charge includes fines or prison time, or both.
 A felony charge is the most severe type of criminal charge under any state or federal law because it has the most severe penalties.
 In the United States, freedom is the most protected right; we have freedom from unreasonable search and seizure, freedom from restrictions on our liberties, and freedom to choose where we work or live, but no person's right to freedom exists at the exclusion of another person's rights.
-While being found not guilty of a felony is a huge victory for both the criminal defense attorney and the client, under any state's criminal code or the federal criminal code, a reduction from a felony charge that places a person at jeopardy of his life and freedom to a misdemeanor that restricts freedom for a lesser period of time and does not jeopardize a person's life is a win for the client.
-For more information about Wisconsin felony charges, please refer to felony schedule.
+To win an acquittal on a felony charge is to be found not guilty of that felony - that is quite a victory for both the criminal defense attorney and the client.

 A correctional institution can be a jail or a correctional facility (961.01(12m)), a secured correctional facility (938.02(15m)), or a secure detention facility (938.02(16)).